 Once you have your Installment Month and Transaction Dates set, go ahead and click process.
 This will push installment amounts into your customers history so they can be printed onto the invoices you are about to print.

 Once you have checked off the options you want, now all you need to do is transfer the invoices.
 To do that, you can either Generate All Invoices or Generate / Edit Individual Bills.
 Generate / Edit Individual Bills will give you the ability to transfer or preview individual jobs or customers over to QuickBooks without sending or looking at the entire swath of invoices.
-Preview Invoices allows you take a look at the bills to be generated without sending them off so that you can proofread for accuracy.
 See Invoices to be emailed sends you over to the "Email Bills" section, where you can email out invoices to your clients instead of printing a paper copy.

 If you're a QuickBooks Online user, clicking on Generate All Invoices or Generate while inside the "Edit Individual Bills" section will automatically transfer those invoices to QuickBooks Online, without the need for a sync.
 It'll notify you up at the top with green lettering just above Invoice Information.

 If you're a QuickBooks Desktop user, you'll need to perform a sync.
 Open up your Web Connector program by going to QuickBooks and selecting File > Update Web Services and performing a normal sync procedure.
 Make sure the checkbox for CLIPitc is checked and click on the Update All button.